Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 Wheat (roti)0.47❌ Incomplete

 Both paneer and chicken score 1.0 — the highest possible rating.
 This means both contain all 9 essential amino acids in adequate quantities.
-The common belief that paneer is an "inferior" protein is false.
+The common gym belief that paneer is an "inferior" protein is false — the protein quality score is identical.

 Leucine Content — The Muscle-Building Trigger

 Leucine is the amino acid that directly triggers muscle protein synthesis (MPS).
-It is the "switch" that tells your body to build muscle.
+It is the biological switch that tells your body to build and repair muscle tissue.

 SourceLeucine per 100g